user-none/chipped8/README.md

 be for the OS you are building the package with.
 A GitHub workflow for creating and uploading standalone packages as artifacts for macOS, Linux, and Windows can be found in the `.github` directory.

+## Unit Tests

+Automated tests can be run using `pytest`.
+The opcode tests will run using all interpreters.
+Tests are not comprehensive and a number of opcodes, mainly drawing, do not have tests.

 ---